Spike Feresten: Early life and career

 It's a lot of fun.
 You come in and read a couple newspapers and start your day with a nice appetizer of opening remarks.
 And during the day, you get these different writing assignments.
 We would write four to eight pages of jokes a day -- and at a moment's notice might be flying off to the Daytona 500 with Mujibur and Sirajul.

 In the 1990s, he wrote for the cult cartoon spoof talk show, Space Ghost Coast to Coast, which process he described as:

 Two things: First you pitch them an idea that you want to do.
 Once they say they like the direction you are going, there is a lot of creative freedom, so they let you write it.
 They send you a list of people they have interviewed as guests.
 They have already done the interviews.
 They have the voice of Space Ghost ask a bunch of questions and they have a bunch of responses.
 You can pick your guest and see if it works within the premise of your show then you get to re-write the questions.

 Feresten went on to write for The Dana Carvey Show, before getting his big break with The Simpsons and Seinfeld in 1995.

 Feresten wrote one episode for The Simpsons during its seventh season, called "Sideshow Bob's Last Gleaming", which aired on November 26, 1995, in which Sideshow Bob escapes once again from prison and takes control of a TV screen at an airshow, demanding all television stations immediately go off the air.
 Feresten has said that while he wrote and was credited for the script, it was completely rewritten keeping only the basic ideas intact, as that was usual writing process for the show.

 Work on Seinfeld

 In 1995, Feresten left the late-night realm to join the writing staff of the hugely successful sitcom Seinfeld during the show's seventh season, and stayed there for three seasons until the show's finale, becoming supervising producer in 1998.
-During his tenure at Seinfeld, Feresten received three Emmy nominations, including one for his famed "Soup Nazi" episode, which remains part of the pop-culture vernacular.
+During his tenure at Seinfeld, Feresten received three Emmy nominations, including one for his famed episode, "The Soup Nazi".
 The episodes he wrote were: